• Skip to primary navigation

 • Mix the crema and mayonnaise together.
 Season with a little salt and pepper

-2 tablespoon Mexican crema, 2 tablespoon Mayonnaise
+2 tbsp Mexican crema, 2 tbsp Mayonnaise

 • Slather corn with the crema mixture.